-Use the sources linked up below to find information on your topic.
-You will need to collect citations for the sources you use.
-Set up a new project in your Noodle Tools account before starting your research.
+Use the databases linked below to find information on your topic.
+You will need to collect citations in MLA format for the sources you use.
+All of the topics can be found in at least one, if not all of the databases listed.

 Provides contextual information on hundreds of today's most significant science topics showing how scientific disciplines relate to real-world issues, from weather patterns to obesity.

 EBSCO's citations do NOT default to MLA style.
 You will need to scroll down and choose the citation under MLA.

 If you need more information on your topic try the Power Search to search all of the Gale databases at once.
 Click in the "Select All" box before typing in your topic.

 You can search for your topic in the complete collection.
 It may come up in either the science or medical ebooks we own.

 Provides the essential ideas of genetics using a minimum of jargon and mathematics.
 Skim the table of contents or use the index to see if your topic is included in this volume.